MikeMorenoAudio/mikemorenoaudio.github.io/_posts/2019-08-06-sound-installation-–-kessler-i.md

 ![Kessler I](/assets/images/2019-08-06-kessler-i.jpg)

-* "Kessler I"
-* From the "Kessler Syndrome" series
+* "Kessler I" from the "Kessler Syndrome" series
 * By Ernesto Walker
-* Sound Installation
-* 850 x 400 x 200 cm
+* Sound Installation (850 x 400 x 200 cm)
-* 2018
 * Exhibited at Monterrey’s Museum of Contemporary Art

 Kessler Syndrome is a series of sculptures that reflects on the current state of telecommunications and their effects on how we exchange information.